 The Hogfather by Terry Pratchett

-Hogfather is similar to Santa and it’s a fantasy story which tells how Justice, mercy, duty are also big lies in this world.
+Hogfather is similar to Santa, and it’s a fantasy story which tells how Justice, mercy, duty are also big lies in this world.
 It laughs at the fact that people believe there is some “rightness” in the world which people must go by.
-That people believe there is a wrong doing and a right one and everyone is judged on its basis!
+That people believe there is wrongdoing and a right one and everyone is judged on its basis!

 Thinking, Fast and Slow by Daniel Kahneman

-Kahnemann tells us how we shouldn’t really place so much confidence on our judgment.
+Kahneman tells us how we shouldn’t really place so much confidence in our judgment.
 Have you seen yourself regretting your decisions and wondering “Why I did that?”
 Well, it’s because we don’t know how our mind works.
 And we absolutely have no idea how it doesn’t.
 It would make you realize how you should take decisions.